Residential & Apartment Technology

 PLU101 - General Plumbing Maintenance

 This course develops skills in solving plumbing problems in a home or apartment community.
 The students will learn the anatomy of a plumbing system and how to make repairs at kitchen sinks, bathroom sinks, tubs, showers, toilets, and water heaters.
-The students will also learn how to work with PVC, copper, cast iron, and black pipe.
+The students will also learn how to work with PVC, copper, galvanized, and black pipe.
 Moreover, they learn how to cut, thread, flare, swag, and solder pipe.
-Other topics include tools for the trade, leak repairs, faucet repairs, thawing frozen pipes, opening clogged drains.
+Other topics include tools for the trade, pipe repair techniques, thawing frozen pipes, and opening clogged drains.
 Emphasis will be placed on making repairs in a safe, efficient and productive manner.

 PLU102 - Advanced Plumbing Maintenance

 This course develops skills in making plumbing improvements.
-The students will learn to replace drains, vents and traps; cold and hot water supply lines; and how to install sinks, toilets and bathtubs.
-Moreover, the students will learn how to quiet noisy pipes, winterize supply and drain lines, make adjustments to cope with pressure problems, and more.
+The technicians will learn to replace drains, vents and traps; cold and hot water supply lines; and how to install sinks, toilets and bathtubs.
+Moreover, the technicians will learn how to use a drain machine, quiet noisy pipes, winterize plumbing devices, correct pressure problems, and more.
 Emphases will be placed on making repairs in a safe, efficient and productive manner.